defoebrand/react-catalog/README.md

 Navigate to `http://localhost:3000/` in a browser of your choice to see the application running<br>

 ### Testing
-This project uses Jest for testing.
+This project uses React Testing Library and Jest-Dom for testing.
 > To run tests open a terminal inside the project's root directory and enter `npm test`

 ## Authors